BarshaC/GroupProjectKotlinCodepath/README.md

 - [X] Started adding data to the DataBase/BAck4App
 - [X] Detail Page for the Streak with detail images
 - [X] Signing up new users
-- [X} Login already registered users
+- [X] Login already registered users
 **Progress**
 - [ ]Updating fragments for streak